-Here are three women who broke through the rock glass ceiling and changed music for the better.
+Here are three women in rock who broke through the glass ceiling and changed music for the better.

 Janis Joplin was a freak to the “normal” people of late ’50s/early ’60s Texas where she grew up.
 “They laughed me out of class, out of town, and out of the state,” said Joplin to Dick Cavett about the kids with whom she went to high school.
 Magnetically drawn to the blues, Janis was an off-stage introvert with a fire in her soul.
 Blues music — especially the music of Bessie Smith, Ma Rainey, Billie Holiday, and Leadbelly — lit that fire and kept it lit.

 A profile in her college newspaper described her like so: “She goes barefooted when she feels like it, wears Levis to class because they’re more comfortable, and carries her autoharp with her everywhere she goes so that in case she gets the urge to break into song, it will be handy.”
 She was voted “Ugliest Man On Campus” at that same school in a stunning display of teenage nastiness.
 But she persevered, with her inner pilot light pushing her onwards.
 In a very ’60s move, she and a friend hitchhiked to San Francisco, and it was there that she found her artistic community and the freedom to pursue her artistic vision.